awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-versions.md

 Launching your container instances from the most recent Amazon ECS\-optimized Amazon Linux 2 AMI ensures that you receive the current container agent version\.
 To launch a container instance with the latest Amazon ECS\-optimized Amazon Linux 2 AMI, see [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.

 To install the latest version of the Amazon ECS container agent on another operating system, see [Installing the Amazon ECS container agent](ecs-agent-install.md)\.
 The table in [Linux Amazon ECS\-optimized AMIs versions](ecs-ami-versions.md#ecs-ami-versions-linux) shows the Docker version that is tested on Amazon Linux 2 for each agent version\.
-The table in [Amazon ECS\-Optimized Amazon Linux AMI Container Agent Versions](#ecs-optimized-ami-agent-versions) shows the Docker version that is tested on the Amazon Linux AMI for each agent version\.
+The table in [Amazon ECS\-Optimized Amazon Linux AMI container agent versions](#ecs-optimized-ami-agent-versions) shows the Docker version that is tested on the Amazon Linux AMI for each agent version\.

 To see which features and enhancements are included with each agent release, see [https://github\.com/aws/amazon\-ecs\-agent/releases](https://github.com/aws/amazon-ecs-agent/releases)\.

-## Amazon ECS\-Optimized Amazon Linux 2 AMI Container Agent Versions<a name="al2-optimized-ami-agent-versions"></a>
+## Amazon ECS\-Optimized Amazon Linux 2 AMI container agent versions<a name="al2-optimized-ami-agent-versions"></a>

 The Amazon ECS\-optimized Amazon Linux 2 AMI comes prepackaged with the Amazon ECS container agent, Docker, and the `ecs-init` `systemd` service that controls the starting and stopping of the agent at boot and shutdown\.
 The following table lists the container agent version, the `ecs-init` version, and the Docker version that is tested and packaged with each Amazon ECS\-optimized Amazon Linux 2 AMI\.